 - Buffets might become a relic of the past

-Not every cruise line will survive, though.
+Not every cruise line will survive.
 That’s true of Blount Small Ship Adventures, the 54-year-old line which served the U.S. and the Caribbean and which put its three ships up for sale in late August and ceased operations.

-That will entail implementing better sanitation practices for ships and terminals, enhancing passenger and crew screening with rapid tests and temperature checks, requiring social distancing, modifying or eliminating buffet dining options, enhancing onboard medical capability, and conducting new training for crew members.
+Cruise lines will have to implement better sanitation practices for ships and terminals, enhance passenger and crew screening with rapid tests and temperature checks, require social distancing, modify or eliminate buffet dining options, enhance on-board medical capability, and conduct new training for crew members.
 And if you don’t follow the rules, at least on an Aida Cruise, you could get barred from boarding.

 “Although we are confident that future cruises will be healthy and safe and will fully reflect the latest protective measures, we also feel that it is appropriate to err on the side of caution to help ensure the best interests of our passengers and crew members,” Golin-Blaugrund said.
 “The additional time will also allow us to consult with the CDC on measures that will be appropriate for the eventual resumption of cruise operations.”